Rowing stroke: Sweep vs sculling

 Sweep rowers (one oar per person) and scullers (two oars, one in each hand) have similar stroke styles, with some differences to accommodate the number of oars held by the rower.
 The most notable difference is that the oar handles overlap in sculling at the midpoint of the drive, and again during the recovery.
 This requires the sculler to cross one hand over (left over right) and/or in front of the other hand to avoid the oar handles colliding.
-While sculling is a fully symmetrical movement (with exception of the handle overlap), sweep oar rowing is slightly asymmetrical and many rowers strongly prefer one side to the other.
+While sculling is otherwise a fully symmetrical movement, sweep oar rowing is slightly asymmetrical and many rowers strongly prefer one side to the other.

-Also, sweep oar rowers usually feather and square the oar with the inside hand (the one closer to the rowlock), allowing the handle to turn within the outside hand, whose wrist remains flat throughout.
-This is obviously not possible in sculling, and scullers tend to feather and square by holding the oar handle in the extended fingers when feathered, and rolling it into the palm of the hand to square it, the wrist remaining flat throughout.
+Sweep oar rowers feather and square the oar with the inside hand (the one closer to the rowlock), allowing the handle to turn within the outside hand, whose wrist remains flat throughout.
+This is not possible in sculling, where feathering and squaring is achieved by holding the oar handle in the extended fingers when feathered, and rolling it into the palm of the hand to square it, the wrist remaining flat throughout.

-The average speed of a boat increases with the crew size and sculling boats are slightly faster than the equivalent sweep boats.
+The average speed of a boat increases with the crew size, and sculling boats are slightly faster than the equivalent sweep boats.